kanchiss/drag-files-app/README.md

 # DragFilesApp

+How to drag and drop multiple files in Angular.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.

 ## Development server